airpair/authoring-guide/post.md

 ** Tip ** Researching and emailing others blogging on similar topics is a very powerful way of networking and very beneficial to growing our community.

-### 4.2 When to publish

-You can self publish with 3 or more reviews with an average of 4/5 stars or more.

-**Tip** Once you feel ready to push it live, we recommend to step away for 2 days leaving your post in review, before coming back for one final start to end read.
-You'll almost always spot one or two things you wish to improve before pulling the trigger.

 <!-- ## ?
 Git Publishing -->

 <!-- ## ?
 Forking -->